Suvarnarajugedela/CODSOFT/README.md

 Conversion: Encourage visitors to take a specific action, such as making a purchase, signing up for a newsletter, or downloading a resource.
 Promote Offers: Highlight special deals, promotions, or events to drive immediate engagement.
 Inform and Educate: Provide targeted information about a product, service, or topic to guide user decisions.

-==>3.)**TASK NAME IS:CALCULATOR made by using html,css and javascript**

-This basic calculator performs fundamental arithmetic operations.
-It demonstrates how to combine HTML for structure, CSS for styling, and JavaScript for interactivity.
-You can further enhance this calculator by adding features like keyboard support, scientific functions, or more advanced styling.